 - Review corrective action plan that was agreed upon during verbal warning (if applicable)

 - Refer to additional disciplinary action that may be taken if the behavior continues or additional problems occur.

 Once approved, the supervisor should review the written warning with the employee and exchange ideas and information regarding solution(s) to the problem.
 The written warning remains in effect for 12 months.
 Supervisors should forward a completed copy of the Employee Discipline/Warning Notice to the Human Resources department.
 Employees should also be given a copy of the document for their records.

 - Suspension is the third step of the disciplinary procedure.
-Whenever possible, suspensions should be discussed with the Chief Human Resources Officer or designee first.
+Whenever possible, suspensions should be discussed with the Human Resources Department first.
 Depending on the gravity of the situation, the employee may be placed on investigatory suspension (see Employment Termination Policy).
 Prior to the disciplinary action suspension, the employee will meet with the supervisor and Human Resources.
 If it is determined that termination for repeated offenses or a single serious offense is unwarranted, the employee will be suspended without pay.
 At that time, the supervisor will review the current issue and previous related disciplinary actions (when applicable).
 The supervisor will also reiterate expectations and explain that any additional misconduct may result in termination of employment.
 Record of the suspension remains in effect for 12 months.
 Supervisors should forward a completed copy of the Employee Discipline/Warning Notice to the Human Resources Department.
 Employees should also be given a copy of the document for their records.